katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 .. code-block:: yaml

-   - name: "Run command and parse with native" ansible.netcommon.cli_parse:
+   - name: "Run command and parse with native" assible.netcommon.cli_parse:
        command: sho int
        parser:
-         name: ansible.netcommon.native
+         name: assible.netcommon.native
          command: show interface

 Provide a custom OS value
 --------------------------------

-Use the ``os`` suboption to the parser to directly set the OS instead of using ``ansible_network_os`` or ``ansible_distribution`` to generate the template path or with the specified parser engine:
+Use the ``os`` suboption to the parser to directly set the OS instead of using ``assible_network_os`` or ``assible_distribution`` to generate the template path or with the specified parser engine:

 .. code-block:: yaml

-   - name: Use ios instead of iosxe for pyats ansible.netcommon.cli_parse:
+   - name: Use ios instead of iosxe for pyats assible.netcommon.cli_parse:
        command: show something
        parser:
-         name: ansible.netcommon.pyats
+         name: assible.netcommon.pyats
          os: ios

-   - name: Use linux instead of fedora from ansible_distribution ansible.netcommon.cli_parse:
+   - name: Use linux instead of fedora from assible_distribution assible.netcommon.cli_parse:
        command: ps -ef
        parser:
-         name: ansible.netcommon.native
+         name: assible.netcommon.native
          os: linux